INFORMATIVE MASTERCLASS

 • Consider various estate planning strategies for retirement accounts, such as Roth conversions and trusts.

 In conclusion, incorporating retirement accounts into your estate plan is a complex but essential task.
 Understanding the nuances of how these accounts work in the context of estate and tax planning can ensure that your financial legacy is preserved and passed on according to your wishes.
-Consultation with financial and legal professionals is key to navigating this intricate aspect of estate planning effectively.
+Request a consultation with our Boerne estate planning attorney to navigate this intricate aspect of estate planning effectively.

 Request a Consultation